elixir-lang/elixir/docs/2_diving_in.md

     iex> [?a, ?b, ?c, 1]
     [97,98,99,1]

 Since lists are implemented as linked lists, it means a string represented as list usually takes a lot of space in memory (in ASCII, it would be one byte for each character and another byte to point to the next character).
 For this reason, binary (double-quoted) strings is preferred unless you want to explicitly iterate over the string as a list.
-Iterating over a string as a list may be convenient when counting characters or doing other list like operations.

 Currently Elixir does not ship with any library for doing string manipulation, but this will be amended soon.